Charles Maurras: Political involvement

-Between 1905 and 1908, when the Camelots du Roi monarchist league was initiated, Maurras introduced the concept of political activism through extra-parliamentary leagues, theorizing the possibility of a coup d'état.
+Between 1905 and 1908, when the Camelots du Roi monarchist league was initiated, Maurras introduced the concept of political activism through extra-parliamentary leagues, theorising the possibility of a coup d'état.

 Maurras also founded the Ligue d'Action Française in 1905, whose mission was to recruit members for the Action Française.

 Members pledged to fight the republican regime and to support restoration of the monarchy under Prince Philippe, Duke of Orléans (1869–1926).

-Many early members of the Action Française were practicing Catholics, including Bernard de Vésins, the art historian Louis Dimier and the essayist Léon de Montesquiou.
+Many early members of the Action Française were practising Catholics, including Bernard de Vésins, the art historian Louis Dimier and the essayist Léon de Montesquiou.
 They helped Maurras develop the royalist league's pro-Catholic policies.

+Maurras entered in a conflict with Paul Granier de Cassagnac editor of L'Autorite, and his brother Guy.
+The affair ended with a sword duel between Paul de Cassagnac and Charles Maurras which took place in Neuilly on 26 February 1912.
+Maurras was struck in the forearm.
+His arm was seriously injured.
+This brought the combat to a close.

-From World War I to the end of the 1930s
+From the First World War to the end of the 1930s

-Maurras then endorsed France's entry into World War I (even to the extent of supporting the thoroughly republican Georges Clemenceau) against the German Empire.
-During the war, the Jewish businessman Emile Ullman was forced to resign from the board of directors of the Comptoir d'Escompte bank after Maurras accused him of being a German agent.
-He then criticized the Treaty of Versailles for not being harsh enough on the Germans and condemned Aristide Briand's policy of cooperation with Germany.
-In 1923, Germaine Berton carried out the assassination of fellow Action Française member Marius Plateau.
+Maurras then endorsed France's entry into the First World War (even to the extent of supporting the thoroughly republican Georges Clemenceau) against the German Empire.
+During the war the Jewish businessman Emile Ullman was forced to resign from the board of directors of the Comptoir d'Escompte bank after Maurras accused him of being a German agent.
+He then criticised the Treaty of Versailles for not being harsh enough on the Germans and condemned Aristide Briand's policy of cooperation with Germany.
+In 1923 Germaine Berton carried out the assassination of his fellow Action Française member Marius Plateau.
 Berton had planned to also assassinate Léon Daudet and Maurras but was unsuccessful.

+In 1925 he called for the murder of Abraham Schrameck, the Interior Minister of Paul Painlevé's Cartel des Gauches's (left-wing coalition) government, who had ordered the disarming of the far-right leagues.
+For this death threat, he was sentenced to a fine and a year in jail (suspended).

+In 1929 Pope Pius XI condemned the Action Française, which until then was supported by a large number of Catholics, clergy, and laity alike.
+Several of the works of the movement's founder Charles Maurras were placed into the Index Librorum Prohibitorum, alongside the movement's official newspaper.
+This was a devastating blow to the movement.
+On 8 March 1927, AF members were prohibited from receiving the sacraments.
+Many of its members left (two Catholics who were forced to look for a different path in politics and life were the writers François Mauriac and Georges Bernanos) and it entered a period of decline.